hbctraining/Intro-to-R-flipped/lessons/06_reading_and_data_inspection.md

 The first thing you will notice is that you've pulled up the documentation for `read.table()`, this is because that is the parent function and all the other functions are in the same family.

-The next is the function description which specifies that the output of this set of functions is going to be a data frame - "*Reads a file in table format and **creates a data frame from it**, with cases corresponding to lines and variables to fields in the file.*"
+The next item on the documentation page is the function **Description**, which specifies that the output of this set of functions is going to be a **data frame** - "*Reads a file in table format and **creates a data frame from it**, with cases corresponding to lines and variables to fields in the file.*"

 In usage, all of the arguments listed for `read.table()` are the default values for all of the family members unless otherwise specified for a given function.
 Let's take a look at 2 examples:
 1. **The separator** -